javierrey/jsdoc-typing-demo/README.md

 npm start
 ```

-This runs the runtime code using Node (no compilation).
+This runs the runtime code using Node (no compilation), and starting a server in `http:localhost:3000`.

 ---